 Students in grades 3 through 8 will take an end-of-grade assessment in the content areas of language arts and mathematics.
-Students in grades 5 and 8 will also take an end-of- grade assessment in the content areas of science, social studies.
-These tests are administered towards the end of the schoolyear, typically in April or early May.
+Students in grades 5 and 8 will also take an end-of-grade assessment in the content areas of science, social studies, or the required assessments per the GAODE.
+These tests are administered toward the end of the school year, typically in April or early May.

-Students at the high school level will take an end-of- course assessment in the following four courses:
+Students at the high school level will take an end-of-course assessment in the following four courses:

-➤ Language Arts: American Literature and Composition
+• Language Arts: American Literature and Composition